 Your course content should be designed for all types of users.
-This includes students with disabilities and students with different learning styles.
+This includes students with disabilities and students with different learning preferences.
 For an online, self-directed primer on Accessibility & Universal Design for Learning log into D2L and look under "Self Registration."
 Additionally MSU has other courses and reference materials for basic D2L use:

 For the below tutorial material the assumption is that the course you are working on has the default menu bar (except it won't wrap to a new line like below but will have items from the right end replaced by "More"):